 - Rx coverage - drug tiers, pharmacy networks, and PBM involvement

-Most employees focus only on these variables.
-But there’s a new metric that matters: preventive engagement and wealth-building potential.
-WellthCare, for example, isn’t a replacement for your medical plan-it’s a system you add alongside it.
-So during open enrollment, you can elect to add WellthCare with no new out-of-pocket employer cost, and it fundamentally changes the value of whatever plan you choose.
+Most employees stop there.
+But there's a new metric: preventive engagement and wealth-building potential.
+WellthCare isn't a replacement for your medical plan—it's an add-on.
+During open enrollment, you can elect to add WellthCare at no extra out-of-pocket cost to your employer, and it changes the value of whatever plan you pick.

 2. Changing your supplemental benefits - like WellthCare